Wednesday, April 15, 2026

 I cannot recall the last time a book had that effect on me, nor do I expect to find another one like it any time soon.
 I marvel that a writer can put words on paper and evoke such emotion in a reader.
 What a privilege, in such a subtle way as writing, to reveal a story and make an impression that is long remembered and revered.

-To all the hardworking writers out there, keep on writing.
+Writing is powerful.
 You never know when your written thoughts will make someone cry or laugh, or strive to be better than before, or be more compassionate toward others, or be more understanding of a different point of view, or be inspired to take action ... all because of words on a page.

 🌴🌳🌴🌳🌴